EFX Orientations of Multigraphs

-First, while their reduction can result in a non-bipartite multigraph $G$ as a consequence of their NOT and TRUE gadgets, we circumvent this by designing new NOT and TRUE gadgets to guarantee that $G$ is bipartite.
-This is significant because while bipartite simple graphs admit EFX orientations by Zeng and Mehta~\cite{zeng2024structure}, our reduction implies finding EFX orientations for bipartite multigraphs is NP-hard.

-Second, by replacing the old TRUE gadget due to Christodoulou et al.~\cite{christodoulou2023fair} with a novel TRUE gadget, we ensure that each vertex of $G$ is incident with at most only two light edges, rather than the three as guaranteed by the old reduction.
-This allows us to tighten the gap between $\alpha$ and $\beta$ required to guarantee NP-hardness, from $\alpha >3\beta$ to $\alpha >2\beta$.

-We find it useful to first prove the following lemma concerning the multigraphs $H_q$ shown in Figure~\ref{fig:subgadget}, as it appears as an induced submultigraph in some of the gadgets we use in our proof.
+We first prove a lemma concerning the multigraph $H$ shown in Figure~\ref{fig:subgadget}, which appears as an induced submultigraph in some of the gadgets we use in Theorem~\ref{thm:main}.

-\begin{lemma} Let $G$ be a bi-valued symmetric multigraph that contains $H_q$ for some $q \geq 2$ (shown in Figure~\ref{fig:subgadget}) as an induced submultigraph.
-If $\alpha > q\beta$ and none of $u_2, u_3, u_4$ are adjacent to any vertex in $G-H_q$, then the edge $e$ is oriented toward $u_1$ or the edge $e'$ is oriented toward $u_5$ in any EFX orientation of $G$. \end{lemma} \begin{proof} Fix any EFX orientation of $G$ and assume $e$ is oriented toward $u_2$ and $e'$ is oriented toward $u_4$.
-We show that this leads to a contradiction by considering the two heavy edges in $H_q$.

-First suppose neither heavy edge is oriented toward $u_3$, i.e., they are oriented toward $u_2$ and $u_4$.
-In this case, the maximum utility $u_3$ receives is $q\beta$, which happens if it receives all incident light edges, because it is not adjacent to any vertex in $G-H$.
-Since $\alpha > q\beta$, the vertex $u_3$ envies $u_2$.
-Since $u_2$ receives both $e$ and the heavy edge between $u_2$ and $u_3$, the vertex $u_3$ still envies $u_2$ even if we disregard the edge $e$.
-In other words, $u_3$ strongly envies $u_2$, a contradiction.
+\begin{lemma} Let $G$ be a bi-valued symmetric multigraph that contains $H$ (see Figure~\ref{fig:subgadget}) as an induced submultigraph.
+If $\alpha > q\beta$ and none of $v_2, v_3, v_4$ are adjacent to a vertex in $V(G) \setminus V(H)$, then $e$ is directed toward $v_1$ or $e'$ is directed toward $v_5$ in any EFX orientation of $G$. \end{lemma} \begin{proof} Fix any EFX orientation of $G$ and suppose for contradiction that $e, e'$ are directed toward $v_2, v_4$, respectively.
+Consider the two heavy edges of $H$.
+Suppose neither are directed toward $v_3$.
+Because $v_3$ is not adjacent to a vertex in $V(G) \setminus V(H)$, the maximum utility it can receive is $2\beta$ if it receives all its incident light edges.
+Since $\alpha > q \beta \geq 2\beta$, the vertex $v_3$ envies $v_2$.
+Since both $e$ and the heavy edge between $v_2$ and $v_3$ are directed toward $v_2$, the vertex $v_3$ still envies $v_2$ even if we disregard $e$, that is, $v_3$ strongly envies $v_2$, a contradiction.